Bushel & a Pickle

 A few years ago I bought theses gorgeous coral and black melamine plates.
 Black and white stripes are always a good look.
 Adding the small plates with the bright blooms and green leaves with a touch of teal is the outside summer vibe you want!

-Setting a table outside takes extra time bringing everything outside so I use trays and large totes.
 First, I gather all the indivdual pieces for the centerpiece and place settings in the kitchen.
 The serving dishes come out later filled with food.

+Tip!
 Why a tote bag or tray?
 Large tote bags are sturdy and chances of breakage especially with the patio melamine dishes are nil.
 Using a big tray, I carried the glass vases and a plastic pitcher full of water for the centerpiece outside.

 Starting with the centerpiece I added the peonies cut earlier in the morning when they are at the best perkiness.
 Our peonies are a bold pink.
 At first I was disappointed, thinking, “Oh no!
 Will these bold summer colors actaully work together for this table?”
 There are no coral flowers anywhere, anytime in our yard.